pannal/Sub-Zero.bundle-wiki/FAQ.md

 ### Sub-Zero Reports "Please enable me; currently I do nothing"

 Locate your [Plex Meta-Data Agents](https://support.plex.tv/hc/en-us/articles/200241558-Agents) settings, and you will see a new source available for Sub-Zero.
-As of writing, this Sub-Zero meta-data source is found on libraries of type "Movies" or "Shows"
+As of writing, this Sub-Zero meta-data source is found on libraries of type "Movies" or "Shows".
+See [this page](https://github.com/pannal/Sub-Zero.bundle/wiki/Agent-configuration) for more info

 ### Sub-Zero doesn't find any or wrong subtitles for my media
 [Although SZ tries to be smart, folder/file-naming may be your issue](https://forums.plex.tv/discussion/comment/1234850/#Comment_1234850).<br>